Press ESC to close

 Photo by Lana Katsaros

 The museum’s layout forms an intricate maze of exhibits that reward careful observation.
-Given the wealth of information and artifacts on display, many visitors find that a second loop through the museum allows them to fully appreciate the depth this museum has to offer.
+Given the wealth of information and artifacts on display, a second loop through the museum better captures the depth this museum has to offer.ย

 Photo by Lana Katsaros